sparkflows/sparkflows-docs/docs/tutorials/data-science/h2o/H20-IsolationForest.rst

 The below workflow:

-* Read CSV - Read the creditcardfraud_sampled.csv dataset.
+* Read CSV - Read the creditcardfraud_sampled csv dataset.
 * H2OPCA - Reduce the number of features using PCA.
 * Split With Stratified Sampling - Split With Stratified Sampling, returns a stratified sample without replacement based on the fraction given on each stratum.
 * H2OIsolationForest - Isolation Forest, identifies anomalies or outliers, isolates observations by randomly selecting a feature and then randomly selecting a split value between the maximum and minimum values of that selected feature.
 This split depends on how long it takes to separate the points.